 - You can also click on ‘Forever’ and choose ’12 cycles’ since this is a yearly subscription plan.

-- You need not choose the end date for your plan, and it will continue forever until you or your customer decide to end the subscription.
+- You don’t need to choose an end date for your plan.
+It will continue forever until you or the customer decides to end the subscription.

 - Scroll down to ‘Payment method’

 - Choose ‘Email invoice to the customer to pay manually’ if the customer’s payment method is not on file.

 - You can manage payment methods, add a memo, and set up advance options like adding an invoice footer.
 The footer can include the terms & conditions of your service.